iryl1/RBX_DOCUMENTATIONS/players.md

-# Roblox Players Docs
+# Roblox Players System Docs

-`Players` is the service that manages the player list, handles chat routing, tracks local player state, and runs the anti-cheat hash checks. there's a lot going on in here — the game mode detection logic alone is worth understanding if you're doing anything context-sensitive.
+`Players` is the service that manages the player list, handles chat routing, tracks local player state, and runs the anti tamper hash checks

-if this helps you out, drop a ⭐ or come hang: [discord.gg/JpeFatN8yn](https://discord.gg/JpeFatN8yn)

 ---